Jean Hagen

 Jean Hagen (born Jean Shirley Verhagen; (Note: Her birth name is also reported under the spelling ver Hagen.)
-August 3, 1923 – August 29, 1977) was an American actress best known for her role as Doll Conovan in The Asphalt Jungle (1950) and as Lina Lamont in Singin' in the Rain (1952), for which she was nominated for an Academy Award for Best Supporting Actress.
-Hagen was also nominated three times for an Emmy Award for Best Supporting Actress in a Comedy Series for her role as Margaret Williams on the first three seasons (1953–56) of the television series The Danny Thomas Show (when titled as Make Room for Daddy).
+August 3, 1923 – August 29, 1977) was an American actress.
+She was nominated for an Academy Award for Best Supporting Actress for her portrayal of Lina Lamont in Singin' in the Rain (1952), and for three Primetime Emmy Awards for playing Margaret Williams on the first three seasons (1953–56) of the television sitcom The Danny Thomas Show (when titled as Make Room for Daddy).
+She was also known for her role as Doll Conovan in the classic film noir The Asphalt Jungle (1950).

-Early life
+Early life and education

-Hagen was born August 3, 1923, in Chicago, to Christian Verhagen, a Dutch immigrant, and Marie, his Chicago-born wife.
+Hagen was born August 3, 1923, in Chicago, Illinois, to Christian Verhagen, a Dutch immigrant, and Marie, his Chicago-born wife.
 The family moved to Elkhart, Indiana, when she was 12, and she graduated from Elkhart High School.

 She studied drama at Northwestern University, where she was a roommate of actress Patricia Neal.
-She graduated from Northwestern in 1945.
+Hagen graduated from Northwestern in 1945.
 She also worked as an usher.